Emile Baudot

 Baudot’s clever system of recording data in a perforated tape with one 5-bit channel per character resulted in a recording mechanism that the early computers easily adopted.
 When the computers of the fifties and sixties needed input/output media (apart from punched cards), the Baudot teleprinters and readers had become fast enough by that time to be a viable alternative.

-The story began in 1869, when the young 23 years old rural lad Émile Baudot joined the France’s Administration des Postes et des Télégraphes at Chaumont, Haute-Marne, where a whole new interesting world of electricity, telegraphy and mechanics awaited him.
+The story began in 1869 when the young 23-year-old rural lad Émile Baudot joined France’s Administration des Postes et des Télégraphes at Chaumont, Haute-Marne, where a whole new interesting world of electricity, telegraphy and mechanics awaited him.

-The printing telegraph of David Edward Hughes was the top technology in the telegraphy at the moment, but it only achieved speeds of about a dozen words per minute, so Baudot decided to improve it (at the end he was able to almost triple the communication speed).
+The printing telegraph of David Edward Hughes was the top technology in telegraphy at the moment, but it only achieved speeds of about a dozen words per minute, so Baudot decided to improve it (in the end he was able to almost triple the communication speed).

 To produce a complete multiplex system he combined, along with his original ideas, the printing mechanism from Hughes’ telegraph, a distributor invented by Bernard Meyer in 1871, and the five-unit code devised by Gauss and Weber.